 Modification

-People and culture representative
+People and Culture Division representative

 Workplace adjustment for staff